 Fleet Radio Unit Melbourne (FRUMEL) and the other U.S. Navy units provided signals intelligence information to both Admiral Nimitz as Commander-in-Chief Pacific, General MacArthur as Commander of the Southwest Pacific Area, and Admirals Somerville and Fraser of the British Far Eastern and Pacific Fleets.

 "Sigint" is a code name for signal intelligence.
 Sigint operations were so secret that they were given their own special classification of "Ultra Secret".
 The word "Ultra" was used as a code name for intelligence derived from interception and decoding of Japanese military and naval messages.

 The analytical section for FRUMEL was based in the "Monterey" Apartments in Queens Road, Melbourne, opposite the Albert Park Golf Course and not far from the Albert Park Barracks.
-The intercept site for FRUMEL was located at Morrabbin another suburb of Melbourne.
-Australian couriers delivered traffic from Morrabbin to "Monterey" Apartments by motor cycle every 2 hours.
+The intercept site for FRUMEL was located at Moorabbin, another suburb of Melbourne.
+Australian couriers delivered traffic from Moorabbin to "Monterey" Apartments by motor cycle every 2 hours.
 About 90% of the Australian staff were women.

 |1st GROUP - 4 Feb 1942||2nd GROUP - 16 March 1942||3rd GROUP - 8 April 1942|

 |CRM Thomas G. Hoover (250 29 54)||CRM Frank E. Estes||

 |CRM Charles J. Johns (271 86 60)||CRM Wilson L. Mason||CRM Sidney A. Burnett|

 |CRM Victor L. Long (359 73 78)||CRM Meddie J. Royer||CRM Albert H. Geiken|